-There is now a range of facilities for collecting donations online.
+There is a wide range of facilities for collecting donations online.
 You may want to investigate how these facilities manage or link in to Gift Aid processing.
+Fees vary so check the small print.
 (Just a few examples are shown below.)

 Raising money through online shopping:

 Vouchers4charity.
 Gift vouchers/greetings cards can be bought online, with 3% of voucher value donated to charity.

 Facebook, Twitter, flickr and YouTube to name but a few, represent a significant culture trend: people are staying in touch with wider and wider social circles and they’re doing it through social media sites.

 Many businesses and charities already have a presence on such sites, to keep in touch with donors, customers and stakeholders.
 Why?
 Because it’s fast, you can get instant responses and feedback from those who subscribe to your page.
 This could be a response to a fundraising appeal, suggestions on areas for improvement, what they think about a recent national policy change or your local project.
 That is a very useful tool for marketing and fundraising.